andyburris/pebble-setup/README.md

 Anyways, I hoped this helped some people get set up with developing for Pebble.
 If you have any questions or if I missed anything, let me know by filing an issue or on the [Rebble discord](http://rebble.io/discord).

-This post is mostly based off of these links:
+This guide is mostly based off of these links:

 [https://developer.rebble.io/developer.pebble.com/sdk/download/index.html](https://developer.rebble.io/developer.pebble.com/sdk/download/index.html)